 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide salary data specifically for field sobriety testing instructors, although it does show that employment of detectives and police officers was expected to increase by 4% during the 2014-2024 decade.
-In May 2015, the BLS reported that sheriffs and police patrol officers earned a median salary of $58,320, while first-line supervisors of police and detectives earned a median of $82,090.
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide salary data specifically for field sobriety testing instructors, although it does show that employment of detectives and police officers was expected to increase as fast as the average during the 2018-2028 decade.
+In May 2018, the BLS reported that sheriffs and police patrol officers earned a mean salary of $65,400, while first-line supervisors of police and detectives earned a mean of $93,100.

 In summary, a SFST training officer can become certified if they have a high school diploma, are already a police officer, and have passed the required instructor training program.
 This job involves teaching other police officers how to administer the standard test for driving under the influence of drugs or alcohol.
 Other than the training course, requirements to be able to work as an SFST instructor tend to vary by state.